3 More LSAT Prep Lessons Learned from the World Cup

 LSAT Prep Lesson #2 from the World Cup: Focus on a Well-Rounded Approach

 The United States’ defense against Belgium in the round of sixteen was abysmal, and its offense was not much better.
-The only reason that the U.S. remained competitive in the match was the stellar play of goalkeeper Tim Howard (that picture isn’t completely true to life).
+The only reason that the U.S. remained competitive in the match was the stellar play of goalkeeper Tim Howard.
 If the team had played a better all-around match, the U.S. would’ve had an excellent opportunity to advance to the quarterfinals.
 As it was, a weak performance in two crucial aspects of the game doomed the U.S. to an early departure from the elimination rounds.